CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 8. Select **Connect**.

 9. The SQL MI connection appears below the LEGACYSQL2008 VM connection.
-Expand Databases the SQL MI connection and select the WideWorldImportersDID database.
+Expand Databases the SQL MI connection and select the WideWorldImporters<inject key="DeploymentID" enableCopy="false" /> database.

    ![The Migration Wizard Select source tab is displayed, with the values specified above entered into the appropriate fields.](media/1.168.png "Migration Wizard Select source")